alban-read/M1-MICRO-FORTH/M1MicroForth.md

 It is not a good idea to use ALIAS words globally, it will just be confusing, while it does make words more readable locally to have meaningful names.

-It is a good idea to assign meaningful names while implementing a word, and then use CLRALIAS to clear them all, before implementing the next one.
+It is a good idea to assign meaningful names while implementing a word, and then use CLRALIAS to clear them all, before implementing the next word.

+.ALIAS displays the aliased words, they do not show up as WORDS in the dictionary.

 **APPEND$**